 1. Spot dolphins on the Mekong

-Vietnam is one of only a few places in the world to spot the endangered Irrawaddy dolphin in its natural habitat.
-Heading out from Kratie in Cambodia, you’ll float out on a small boat skippered by a local fisherman to an area 15 kilometres north of the town – one of the best places on the Mekong to catch a glimpse of these elusive mammals.
+The Mekong River is one of only a few places in the world to spot the endangered Irrawaddy dolphin in its natural habitat.
+Heading out from Kratie in Cambodia, you’ll float out on a small boat skippered by a local fisherman to an area 15 kilometres north of the town – one of the best places on the river to catch a glimpse of these elusive mammals.

 The Irrawaddy dolphin population once numbered around 1,000 in this area, but after being hunted for their oils during the civil war there are now thought to be only 70 left.

 2. See baby turtles hatch in Con Dao